henne49/dbus-opendtu/README.md

 DTU=ahoy

 #Possible Options for Log Level: CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET
-#To keep current.log small use ERROR
+#To keep current.log small use CRITICAL
-Logging=ERROR
+Logging=CRITICAL

 #IP of Device to query <-- THIS IS THE IP OF THE DTU
 Host=192.168.1.74